founddrama/infinite-notes/content/characters/Randy_Lenz.md

 * slitting their throars with his X444 Browning knife (dogs)

 Lenz visualizes (but does not commit) the murder of a homeless man.

+Ultimate fate: kidnapped by Marathe et al. and convinced to watch [The Entertainment](/misc/The_Entertainment)